 We all carry the need to label and categorize.
 Acknowledging differences and similarities informs our conceptions of categories, and ultimately helps us navigate a complex social world.
 These organizational structures are what underpin our conception of identity—a subject that continues to occupy our collective headspace at Forerunner.

 Over the past couple years, Covid-19 and movements like BLM, Stop AAPI Hate, etc. have brought conversations around identity to the forefront.
 These events created a universal holding pattern that encouraged people from all communities to check in with themselves, question their behaviors, and examine their attitudes.
 After two years of processing these changes, many individuals and communities are finding stronger voices, and culture is finally responding with products and services that reflect their unique identities and needs.

-As we look forward, we recognize that our pursuit of has never been more important.
+As we look forward, we recognize that our pursuit of self-actualization has never been more important.
 At Forerunner, we are passionate about human needs and finding opportunities to serve them in ways that promote empowerment and fulfillment.
 We are learning that one of the biggest drivers of human need is your identity and the community(ies) to which you find kinship.
 We are on the hunt for offerings that appeal to this particular mindset and are capable of deeply penetrating into the unique need states of different communities.
-We love speaking with and are leveraging timely business model innovation and digital DNA to build category-defining businesses.
+We love speaking with founders who are deeply anchored to the opportunity and are leveraging timely business model innovation and digital DNA to build category-defining businesses.